jwtill/Mr-Robogers-Neighborhood/README.md

 Code: beepBoop(0);
 Expected Output: 0

-Test: "It should return "Beep if a 1 is entered"
+Test: "It should return "Beep" if a 1 is entered"
-Code: beepBoop();
+Code: beepBoop(1);
 Expected Output: 0, Beep

+Test: "It should return "Boop" if a 2 is entered"
+Code: beepBoop(2);
+Expected Output: 0, Boop